servicemeshinterface/smi-spec.io/content/blog/pipelining-service-mesh-specifications.md

 authorname: "Lee Calcote"
 author: "@lcalcote"
 authorlink: "https://twitter.com/lcalcote"
-date: "2022-01-26T05:00:00-13:00"
+date: "2022-02-17T05:00:00-13:00"
 ---
 ![Performance Management Dashboard](/img/blog/pipelining-service-mesh-specifications/service-mesh-specifications.png#left)
-With growing adoption of service meshes in cloud native environments, service mesh abstractions - service mesh-neutral specifications - have emerged.
+With growing adoption of service meshes in cloud native environments, service mesh abstractions and service mesh-neutral specifications have emerged.
 [Service Mesh Performance](https://smp-spec.io/) and Service Mesh Interface are two open specifications that address the need for universal interfaces for interacting with and managing any type of service mesh.
-Let’s examine what each specification provides.
+What do each of these specification provide?

 Service Mesh Performance standardizes service mesh value measurement, characterizing any deployment's performance by capturing the details of infrastructure capacity, service mesh configuration and workload metadata.